 I’m going to show you how to make one bag from start to finish.
 Then I will go in and break down a bit more of the detail of each bag.

-Vinyl or Glitter Vinyl (not peel off vinyl, fabric vinyl.
-You can buy it at the fabric store, it’s usually in the back)
+- Vinyl or Glitter Vinyl (not peel-off vinyl, fabric vinyl.
+You can buy it at the fabric store, it’s usually in the back and sold by the yard)

 Step One: Cut Out the Bags